PatchworkBoy/VCVRack_CableControl/README.md

 # VCVRack_CableControl
 A virtual cable controller for VCVRack which requires nothing more than a Raspberry Pi Pico (or other CircuitPython compatible Microcontroller).
 Written in CircuitPython.
-Provides 26x physical sockets which can be distribtued as inputs or outputs via entries at lines 23 & 27 of code.py, which are remapped to MIDI CC gates (1-indexed sequentially, outputs then inputs).
+Provides 26x physical sockets which can be distributed as inputs or outputs via entries at lines 23 & 27 of code.py, which are then remapped to MIDI CC gates (1-indexed sequentially, outputs then inputs).
 MIDI Output channel is set at end of line 17 (0-indexed in code, becomes 1-indexed in reality)

 Use with Stoermelder's (experimental) **VCVRack-PackTau** T7 modules which maps MIDI CC Gates to module i/o ports in VCVRack: https://github.com/stoermelder/vcvrack-packtau